Kanchan1599/ANS/wiAddNewVMTemplate.md

 ## Step 1

+## Infrastucture(Image Mapping) in vRA

   ### Note:

     - Before Starting below steps need to check whether VM Template is available in vcenter or not if its available then start with adding of new VM template.

   - Step 1.1